Table of Contents

 Object Ownership

-SearchProvider, Search, Result, and Query Transform objects are owned by, and private to, the Django user who creates them.
+SearchProvider, Search, Result, and Query Transform objects are owned by the Django user who creates them and are private by default.

 Shared SearchProviders and Query Transformations